📸 How to Take a Perfect Tongue Photo

 Ready to Take Your Photo?

-Now that you know the proper technique, start your free tongue diagnosis with MyZenCheck's AI platform.
+Now that you know the proper technique, try a free AI-assisted wellness tongue check with MyZenCheck.

 📝 Video Transcript

-Full transcript of "How to Take a Perfect Tongue Photo for AI Diagnosis"
+Full transcript of "How to Take a Clear Tongue Photo for AI-Assisted Analysis"

-Welcome to MyZenCheck's guide on taking the perfect tongue photo for AI diagnosis.
+Welcome to MyZenCheck's guide on taking a clear tongue photo for AI-assisted analysis.

 Step 1 - Find natural lighting near a window or use bright indoor lights.